Mount of Beatitudes - Jesus Most Famous Teaching

 10 So, dear brothers and sisters, work hard to prove that you really are among those God has called and chosen.
 Do these things, and you will never fall away.
 11 Then God will give you a grand entrance into the eternal Kingdom of our Lord and Savior Jesus Christ.
 2 Peter 1:3-11

-Maturity is the goal-sharing in His Divine Nature.
-What an invitation!
+Maturity is the goal.
+It is the sharing in His Divine Nature.

 Chapter 6 - With help from some Ancient Commentators.